Policy Statement

 G. Publicity

-- Public statements either by academic appointees or by administrative officials about cases before the Board should be avoided.
+- Public statements either by academic appointees or by administrative officials about cases before the Board shall not be made.
 Any announcement of the final decision should include either the complete statement or a fair abridgment of the recommendation of the Board if it has not been released previously.

 - No member of the Board except its chairperson shall talk or write about a case to any of the parties involved in it or their counsel.
 All requests by members of the Board for information relevant to the case shall be made through the chairperson; all inquiries and statements concerning the case received by members of the Board shall be referred immediately to the chairperson.